AmpersandHQ/mage-ee-product-flat-test/README.md

 Tests: 1, Assertions: 1001, Failures: 1.
 ```

 The above output tells us that the 1001st assertion failed, which implies that the first 1000 assertions succeeded.
 Given that there are two assertions made per product saved, those 1000 successful assertions represent 500 valid products, with the 501st product being invalid.
-This tells us that Magento has failed to re-index at least one product and is the expected output when executing this test case against a vanilla installation of Magento Enterprise Edition.
+This output, which tells us that the index process is not working as it should, is the expected output when executing this test case against a vanilla installation of Magento Enterprise Edition.

 After removing the static condition from the broken `_reindex()` method as described earlier, the test case should run successfully and produce an output similar to the following: